 At issue: Must an FCA plaintiff rely on the statute of limitations in a suit in which the United States declines to intervene?
 If so, does the three-year limitations period begins to run from the date of the whistleblower’s knowledge of the alleged false claim, or from the date of the government official’s knowledge of the alleged false claim?

-The brief, written by NWC executive director Stephen M. Kohn, notes that his organization takes the position that the “merits of a claim often bear no relation to the duration of a case.”
+The brief, written by NWC board chair Stephen M. Kohn, notes that his organization takes the position that the “merits of a claim often bear no relation to the duration of a case.”

 He cites a March 2018, $66 million settlement with a Japanese manufacturer charged with using false data to market defective bulletproof vests.
 In that case, Aaron Westrick shared vital information with the government.”
 His qui tam case was filed in 2004, and a final settlement was not reached until last year — 14 years later.

 “However, the merits of the case and its contributions to public health and safety are unquestionable,” according to the brief.

 Kohn argues the statute of limitations in the FCA is clearly set forth in the law.
 It would be inappropriate for the Court to weigh in on the issue given the plain language of the statute and the clear expressions of Congressional intent regarding a broad interpretation of the law.”